CyberSecuriTim/ad-configuration/README.md

   - "Domain Controller Options"
     - The default configurations can be left unchanged
-    - Assign the Directory Services Restore Mode (DSRM) password...hopefully you won't need to use this 😅
+    - Assign the Directory Services Restore Mode (DSRM) password...hopefully you won't need to use this for any recovery scenarios😅

     ![image](https://github.com/user-attachments/assets/4db7d981-2fc5-4102-a7b0-939d66f38840)

     - "DNS Options": Leave "create DNS delegation" unchecked
-  - Additional Options": verify the NetBIOS name
+  - "Additional Options": verify the NetBIOS name

   ![image](https://github.com/user-attachments/assets/3ab63fbf-a82d-4b51-887b-3a3b15dc8a03)